maklh899/CupofSugar/README.md

 - MongoDB Atlas

 ### To run a local instance of the database and API:
-- Change directory to HappyHousePlants repository
+- Change directory to CupofSugar repository

-`cd HappyHousePlants`
+`cd CupofSugar`

 - Run the commands